 What do you mean when you say “show, don’t tell” or talk about “concrete” versus “abstract” language?

 A personal essay like the PS should be written more like a short story or a novel than an academic essay.
 This means it should include vivid, descriptive, and concrete language.
 When I use the word concrete, I am talking about using specific details.
 An example of a specific and concrete sentence is: “I woke up at 6am to my phone blaring ‘Come as You Are’ by Nirvana.
 I’d had the same alarm for six years, and I still loved it.”
 This is an exciting opening with interesting details that create a sense of a unique voice and personality and makes me want to keep reading.

 An example of a non-concrete sentence on the same topic is: “I like to wake up early.”
-This sentence doesn’t give me any details and doesn’t have much personality; I feel like anyone could have written in it.
-I’m less inclined to keep reading and already less disposed to like the essay.
+This sentence doesn’t give me any details and doesn’t have much personality; I feel like anyone could have written it.

 A strong PS will need to strike a balance between concrete and abstract (but not cliché) language—between action and narrative (concrete) and reflection on that action (abstract).